top of page

 Stream my November 2023 Boston-focused

-lecture recorded at the Boston Athenaeum.
+lecture at the Boston Athenaeum.

 One of the highlights of my career was getting to go with Vice Provost Susan Nutter to the White House in June 2016 to accept the National Medal for Museum and Library Service on behalf of NCSU’s amazing libraries from one of the women I admire most, First Lady Michelle Obama.